UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 <opt text="Negative" >

 Are you sure here?
+Maybe maybe take a look at the direction the points are forming (low to high?).

 </opt>

 <opt text="No Relationship"  >

-There appears to be some sort of relationship between the variables!
+There appears to be some sort of relationship between the variables, maybe take a look at the direction the points are forming (low to high?).

 </opt>